Spring Semester Dance Program

 Finding its roots in the European tradition of modern dance, German Ausdruckstanz and German dance theatre, the Accademia dell’Arte Dance program combines post-modern performance techniques as well as somatic approaches with specific cultural movement traditions such as Butoh or the traditional Italian Tarantismo.
 Our European faculty aims to create an atmosphere that encourages authentic and individual expression thereby cultivating artistic development and personal growth.
 At the Accademia dell’Arte, you will have the chance to enjoy an enriching and challenging encounter with European dance culture in a truly inspiring environment.

 Director of the Dance Program

-Students will expand their choreographic range through the creation of solo and small group pieces, students will be encouraged to incorporate a range of disciplines including song and text into their work, and will be exposed to an array of musical and thematic material that will challenge and develop their choreographic skills.
+Students will expand their choreographic range through the creation of solo and small group pieces, and will be encouraged to incorporate a range of disciplines including song and text into their work.
+Students’ choreographic skills will be challenged as they are exposed to diverse musical and thematic materials.

 .
 For further information on the spring dance program student application process, contact firstname.lastname@example.org

 Semester Courses (3 credits each)